Scientific Organisers: Prof Brad Wynne, University of Strathclyde and Dr Dikai Guan, University of Sheffield

 We are anticipating contributions that range in scope spanning the geoscience, materials science & engineering, and mechanical engineering disciplines, as well as emerging applications from the biological communities.
 Talks will likely include state-of-the-art developments in instrumentation, new software algorithms, and new techniques developments, as well as the use of EBSD, transmission Kikuchi diffraction, electron channelling contrast imaging (ECCI) and related microscopy modalities.
 Additionally, we anticipate hearing applications driven talks which engage these approaches to reveal new insight into the microstructure of materials systems in emerging scientific applications and industrial challenges, particularly the use of EBSD data in Industry 4.0.

-This year’s meeting will be preceded on Monday 20 April, by one of two optional workshops, for both advanced and novice users.
-The advanced course, delivered by Prof Joao Fonseca’s group at the University of Manchester, focusses on the use and understanding of High-Resolution Digital Image Correlation (HRDIC) combined with EBSD, centred on technical requirements and the underlying principles of post-processing data analysis.
+The meeting will be preceded on Monday 19 April, by one of two optional workshops, for both advanced and novice users.
+The advanced course, delivered by Prof João Fonseca’s group at the University of Manchester, focusses on the use and understanding of High-Resolution Digital Image Correlation (HRDIC) combined with EBSD, centred on technical requirements and the underlying principles of post-processing data analysis.
 The novice course, delivered by Prof Brad Wynne, focusses on understanding what is under the hood of your EBSD software, with particular emphasis on maximising the potential of your EBSD data both before acquiring your data and during its analysis.
 For further details please visit the Pre-Meeting Workshop tab.

 Quantifying plastic deformation in metallic microstructures using EBSD and High Resolution Digital Image Correlation